 Active military duty personnel may be eligible to waive the Student Health Fee.
 Complete the attestation form and return it to Member Services.

-Students may apply for four months of additional coverage due to Leave of Absence or Withdrawal from the University.
+Students may apply for six months of additional coverage due to Leave of Absence or Withdrawal from the University.
 The additional coverage starts on the last day of student coverage, and important time restrictions apply.